 How much privacy does the home genuinely have?
 A great way to get a feeling for the home is to act like you already live there.
-Imagine yourself living at the house.
-Stand outside and listen to the environment, if you are bothered by road noise or sirens, you may want to look for a home outside the city.
+Imagine yourself living in the house.
+Stand outside and listen to the environment.
+If you are bothered by road noise or sirens, you may want to look for a home outside the city.

 If the home is experiencing pest problems, you may want to reconsider buying the house.
 Pest issues can be a sign of broader foundational concerns.
 Not only is it annoying, but it can be costly over time.

 Different regions across the country offer unique challenges when it comes to pest control.
 In the Southwest, you may be facing pest problems you’re not accustomed to.
-Even if it isn’t required you should strongly consider ordering a wood destroying insects report.
+Even if it isn’t required, you should strongly consider ordering a wood-destroying insect report.
 Pests such as termites can live in your walls for years before it’s too late.
-Make sure that your home is pest free before you move.
+Make sure that your home is pest-free before you move.
 You don’t want to find out after moving in that the neighbors you should have been worrying about were wasps or mosquitos.
 Spotting issues before they happen will be instrumental if you don’t want to deal with problems down the line.